-Walking past typical Maastricht architecture
+Walking past Maastricht architecture with Nicole Maurer

-At first glance, they may not stand out as quickly as the typical Maastricht architectural hotspots on the city skyline.
+At first glance, they may not stand out as quickly as the typical Maastricht architectural hotspots in the city skyline.
 But just as nice, and sometimes even more exciting and surprising, are the architectural hotspots scattered (and sometimes slightly more hidden) throughout the city.
-And the great thing is, quite a lot of these designs are by Limburg and often even Maastricht hands, and thus by our own 'creators'.
+And the great thing is, quite a lot of these designs are by Limburg and often even Maastricht hands, and thus by our own 'makers'.
 Architect Nicole Maurer takes you past some of her favourites.

 Culture & architecture vibe

 "This is our own home and, in my opinion, one of the most striking buildings in the city.
-With its unusual shapes, the sleek white stucco with lots of glass, it is a beautiful contrast to the historic setting of the Jeker Quarter.
+With its unusual shapes, the clean white stucco with lots of glass, it is a beautiful contrast to the historic setting of the Jeker Quarter.
 The building was designed by architect Frits Peutz in 1958.
 Years later, in 2013, we were involved in the renovation.
 That was also when we decided to move here from our then office in the station building in Wyck.
 Inside, the world of art, culture, architecture comes together here in a great way.
 That creates a very special vibe that we are part of every day."

 Sphinx Quarter